 Even though a fever blister is often referred to as a “cold sore,” it is not the same as a canker sore.
 Fever blisters form on or around the mouth while canker sores develop on the inside of the cheeks and lips or under the tongue.
-Fever blisters are spread by a virus and are contagious but cankers sores are not.
+Fever blisters are spread by a virus and are contagious but canker sores are not.

 A canker sore can be quite painful especially in the first few days making it difficult to eat and speak normally.
 It should run its course within a few weeks time but if not consult with your pediatric dentist about treatment.
 In the meantime try to steer your son or daughter away from spicy foods and acidic drinks that may irritate the condition.
 Check your toothpaste to make sure it is free of the foaming agent SLS (Sodium Lauryl Sulfate) which has been known to aggravate oral tissues in some cases.